 Use this property to specify whether the filter should apply globally to the entire JVM (as if it had been configured using the Java SE

-For example, to apply the WebLogic Server default or custom filter to the entire JVM instead of just internal WebLogic Server deserialization, use:
+For example, to apply the WebLogic Server default or custom filter to internal WebLogic Server deserialization only, instead of to the entire JVM, use: